daanielww/Shopify-Summer2019/README.md

 # Shopify-Summer2019
 Back-end Developer coding challenge for Shopify Summer 2019 Internship

+I completed the base application as well as the first BONUS feature.
+The application contains all the functionality of the base application as well as the required bonus functionality.

 I built this application using NodeJS, ExpressJS and MongoDB

 I have hosted this application at https://shopifysummer2019.herokuapp.com/.
 You can interact with it and test out the required functions